 When it comes to car maintenance, having an alternator in full working condition is vitally important.

-Here, we outline the signals of a damaged alternator, if it can be repaired, and the cost to replace one.
+Here, we outline common alternator problems, if it can be repaired and the cost to replace one if it fails.

 What is an alternator?

-An alternator is a critical component that generates electrical power to keep the vehicle's battery charged and to supply electricity to the car's various electrical systems.
+An alternator is a critical component that generates electrical power to keep the vehicle's battery charged, while also supplying electricity to the car's various electrical systems.

-Regular maintenance and services can help keen an alternator functioning properly.
+Regular maintenance and services can help keep an alternator functioning properly.

 Signs of a broken alternator

-Further electrical issues include windows, air conditions or the entertainment system not working correctly.
+Further electrical issues include windows, air conditioning or the entertainment system not working correctly.

 Frequent dead batteries or difficulty starting the engine can also indicate alternator problems – as well as more serious problems within the engine itself.